 But there are also other key factors to consider—like whether you’re eligible to reap the full benefits of the accounts in the first place.

-To contribute the maximum amount to a Roth IRA, you must earn less than $118,000 in 2017, or $186,000 if you’re married and filing jointly.
-In 2018, you must earn less than $120,000, or $189,000 if you're married filing jointly.
-There are no income limitations to contribute to a traditional IRA, but to claim the full tax deduction for 2017, your adjusted gross income must be less than $62,000, or $99,000 for married couples filing jointly, if you’re also covered by a retirement plan at work.
-In 2018, your adjusted gross income must be less than $63,000, or $101,000 for married couples filing jointly.
+To contribute the maximum amount to a Roth IRA, you must earn less than $122,000 in 2019, or $193,000 if you’re married and filing jointly.
+There are no income limitations to contribute to a traditional IRA, but to claim the full tax deduction for 2019, your adjusted gross income must be less than $64,000, or $99,000 for married couples filing jointly, if you’re also covered by a retirement plan at work.
 (If neither you nor your spouse has access to a work plan, there are no income limits.)